UCL/research-computing-with-cpp/session05/01IntroductiontoOpenMP.md

 * Fortran is slightly different

 ### How it works

 * Thread based parallelization
-* A master thread executes all the code
+* A master thread starts executing the code.
 * Sections of the code is marked as parallel
-    - A set of threads are forked and used along the master thread
+    - A set of threads are forked and used together with the master thread
     - When the parallel block ends the threads are killed.
-* Typical parallelization.
+* Typical simple use case:
-    - A loop in the code needs to run many independent
+    - A loop with independent iterations.

-### Some more
+    - A significant part of the execution time.
+Remember Amdahl's law
+    - More complicated if an iteration depends on the previous.

+### OpenMP basic syntax
 * Annotate code with `#pragma omp ...`
     - This instruct the compiler in how to parallize the code
-    - `#pragma` is a general way of providing instructions to the compiler
+    - `#pragma`s are a instructions to the compiler, not part of the language.
-    - I.e. `#pragma once` etc.
+    - I.e. `#pragma once` alternative to include guards.
+    - Compiler will usually ignore pragmas that it doesn't understand.
-    - All OpenMP Pragmas start with `#pragma omp`
+    - All OpenMP pragmas start with `#pragma omp`
+* OpenMP must typically be activated for the compiler.

+### OpenMP library

-* In addition there is omp library.
+* OpenMP library.
-    - It provides utility functions
+    - It provides utility functions.
+    - `omp_get_num_threads()` ...
     - Use with `#include <omp.h>`

+### Compiler support

+OpenMP is supported by most compilers, except LLVM/Clang(++)

+* OpenMP must typically be activated with a command line flags at compile time.
+Different for different compilers.
+Examples:
+    - Intel, Linux, Mac  `-openmp`
+    - Intel, Windows `/Qopenmp`
+    - GCC/G++, `-fopenmp`

+A fork of clang with OpenMP [exists][ClangOpenMP].
+It might make it into the mainline eventually.

 ### Hello World

-Simple example.
 {{cppfrag('05','hello/HelloOpenMP.cc')}}

 * `#pragma omp parallel` marks a block is to be run in parallel.
 * In this case all threads do the same.
+* No real work sharing.

+### Issues with this example

 * `std::cout` is not thread safe.
 Output from different threads may be mixed
-    - Try running the code.
+    - Try running the code
     - Mixed output?
 * All threads call omp_get_num_threds() with the same result.
     - Might be wasteful if this was a slow function.
     - Everybody stores a copy of numthreads